3 Invasive Snakes In Florida

 Written by Hannah Ward

-Updated: March 20, 2023
+Updated: October 9, 2023

-Share this post on:
+Share on:

 Florida is known for its beautiful flora and fauna and is home to many rare and wonderful animals.
-One animal that is abundant in Florida is the snakes.
-There are more than 50 species of them, but not at all of them are native.
+One animal that is abundant in Florida is the snake.
+There are more than 50 species of them, but not all of them are native.
 In fact, some of them are incredibly damaging to their habitats and to native wildlife – they are known as being invasive.
 There are five species of non-native snakes that are established in Florida, where three of them are invasive.
 The remaining two – Javan file snakes and Brahminy’s blindsnakes – are smaller and, although established, do not cause any harm.
 So join us as we discover the invasive snakes in Florida!

 Boa Constrictor